Team members must be a member of NCL in good standing to fish a NCL event.

 17. OTHER EQUIPMENT

 Binoculars and other magnifying devices are not allowed during pre-fishing or tournament at any time.
 The use of mobile communication devices such as cellular phones, marine radios, walkie-talkies, CB’S, etc. to communicate fishing information during tournament hours is prohibited.
+Any team that violates this rule will be subject to disqualification and being banned from further events.

 NO ONE can be hired or compensated in any way to fish with you or mark fishing spots for you, 60 days prior to any tournament.